dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/04-upgrading-to-dbt-utils-v1.0.md

 ---
-title: "Migrating to dbt utils 1.0"
+title: "Upgrading to dbt utils 1.0"
 ---

-# dbt utils 1.0 Migration Guide
+# Upgrading to dbt utils 1.0

 For the first time, dbt utils is crossing the major version boundary.
 From [last month’s blog post](https://www.getdbt.com/blog/announcing-dbt-v1.3-and-utils/):